caleb531/personal-website/_pages/about.md

 ### What is your code editor of choice?

 I use [Atom](https://atom.io/), an open-source editor developed by GitHub.
-The editor is built with the latest web technologies (HTML/CSS/JS), which makes it impressively customizable while keeping it incredibly easy to use.
+The editor itself is built with the latest web technologies (HTML/CSS/JS), which makes it impressively customizable while keeping it incredibly easy to use.
 For those interested in giving it a try, you can view my complete Atom configuration (including the packages I use) on my [dotfiles repository](https://github.com/caleb531/dotfiles).

 ### Tabs or spaces?